junxit/us-congress-bills-110/metadata.md

 - 2008-03-31 — Placed on the Union Calendar, Calendar No. 335.
 - 2008-03-31 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-552.
 - 2008-03-31 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-552.
+- 2008-04-01 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2008-05-21 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2008-06-27 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-405.
+- 2008-06-27 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-405.
+- 2008-06-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 860.
+- 2008-07-07 — Cleared for White House.
+- 2008-07-07 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6368)
+- 2008-07-07 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6368)
+- 2008-07-08 — Message on Senate action sent to the House.
+- 2008-07-10 — Presented to President.
+- 2008-07-10 — Presented to President.
+- 2008-07-21 — Became Public Law No: 110-281.
+- 2008-07-21 — Became Public Law No: 110-281.
+- 2008-07-21 — Signed by President.
+- 2008-07-21 — Signed by President.